pippim/pippim.github.io/mserve.md

 - They appear after a delay
 - They fade in
-- The stay visible for a short time based on how long they are
+- The stay visible for a short time based on word count
 - They move instep with mouse movements
 - They fade out